Bucket-Protocol/Bucket-Raffle-System/README.md

 ![image](https://github.com/Bucket-Protocol/Bucket-Raffle-System/assets/43432631/67e40ccb-fa6e-4d03-8b7e-578c408578f7)

 ## What it does
-Users can conduct raffles directly on Sui using the Bucket Raffle System.
+Users can conduct raffles directly on Sui using the Sui Raffle.
 The prize distribution will be done on the Sui Network when the random result is settled.
-The Bucket Raffle System allows you to raffle anything from Coin to NFT.
+The Sui Raffle allows you to raffle anything from Coin to NFT.
 Moreover, we are developing a joinable raffle that enables other users to participate raffle by paying the ticket fee specified by the host.